soulteary/docker-sso-server/README.md

 For user login, default username is `useranme` (without quotes), the password is set by `USER_PASS` variable, the password in the example is `password`.

-Note: Read the configuration section below or refer to the sample file to learn how to set up your authorization license file.
-The `username` and `user_email` will be initialized according to the authorization license file by default.
+Note: The contents of the `username` and `user_email` fields used by the service will be initialized according to the "license file" by default.
+You can read the "Configuration File" below and refer to the sample file to understand how to use the authorization file.
+You can define your `username` and `email address` by self-generating an authorization file, [click here to generate online](https://readers-lic-gift.suyang.wiki/).

 ## API && Router